2 x Best Overall Winner

 published author | spiritual mentor | transformationist | belief disentangler | therapist | tutor

 Do you suffer from untapped potential?
 Is it your quest to find personal meaning and purpose?
 Are you held back by fear, self-doubt, debilitating habits, erroneous beliefs, diverted attention, misplaced effort, bad memory or lack of concentration?
 Have you been the victim of abuse, marginalisation, intimidation or homophobia?
 Do you find yourself battling weight problems, alcohol abuse, uncontrolled use of drugs, cigarette smoking or falling prey to other addictions?
 Thomas has many years of well-polished skill.
-He is an internationally acclaimed South African hypnotist (non-medical hypnotherapist) and spiritual tutor.
-He consults conveniently near to both Pretoria and Johannesburg.
-He is passionate about helping you untangle your inhibitors to create new configurations of strivings in order for you to reach your highest potential.
+He is an internationally acclaimed consulting hypnotist and spiritual tutor.
+He is conveniently located near Pretoria and Johannesburg.
+He is passionate about helping you untangle your inhibitors and to create new configurations of strivings in order for you to reach your highest potential.

 "Mr Budge has really been of great assistance for several years in patients where subconscious stressors and drivers have caused patients to have physical illness or emotional issues.
 As such he has been of huge help with patients suffering with affective disorders, phobias, anxiety issues and suicidal ideation.
 At the same time he has referred patients to me where he considers medication to be of value so is not messianic in believing that hypnotism is the cure for all ills!!
 I can highly recommend him in helping patients understand that there are emotional drivers that have to be managed and that pills are not always enough."